tsonika/cancer-manuals/docs/modules/metagenomics-module-tax/tax.md

 ### The Mapping file

 Metadata associated with each sample is indicated in the mapping file (map.txt).
+The mapping file associates the read data files for a sample to it's metadata.
+The mapping file can contain information on your experimental design.
+The format is very strict; columns are separated with a single TAB character; the header names have to be typed exactly as specified in the documentation.
+A good sample description is useful as it is used in the legends of the figures QIIME generates.

-In this mapping file the genotypes of interest can be seen: wildtype (WT), chemerin knockout (chemerin_KO), chemerin receptor knockout (CMKLR1_KO) and a heterozygote for the receptor knockout (HET).
+In the mapping (map.txt) file the genotypes of interest can be seen: wildtype (WT), chemerin knockout (chemerin_KO), chemerin receptor knockout (CMKLR1_KO) and a heterozygote for the receptor knockout (HET).
 Also of importance are the two source facilities: "BZ" and "CJS".
 It is important to include as much metadata as possible, so that it can be easily explored later on.

 Open Terminal and go to the dataset's directory: